 But a good content marketing strategy is more than simply identifying your goals – which will usually be along the lines of generating traffic and leads, gaining industry influence and thought leadership, enabling sales and nurturing customer/prospect relationships – and putting a vague plan together to achieve them.

-You need to know exactly how you’re going accomplish your objectives through content marketing – and that means looking at each piece content you plan to produce in some detail ahead of time.
-It means adopting an editorial mindset.
+You need to know exactly how you're going accomplish your objectives through content marketing – and that means looking at each piece content of quality content you plan to produce in some detail ahead of time.
+It means adopting an effective editorial strategy mindset.

-Editorial content marketing means creating articles with a distinctive voice and content-focused style to help your website’s users find the information they need.
+An editorial content strategy means creating content with a distinctive voice and content-focused style to help your website's users find the information they need.
 This is not a Brand Awareness content strategy; this is focused content to provide value lead information which helps your target audience.

 With so many options for purchasing products, buying services, or finding news, it can be difficult for your website’s visitors to find what they want.